HR apps for Microsoft Teams that boost employee engagement

 Microsoft Teams supports a great employee experience.
 It's one of the reasons you use it.
 Different channels (video, phone, direct messaging) provide flexibility, so communication works no matter who’s involved.
 Formal and informal groups let people connect through shared interests as well as business needs.
 And desktop and mobile options mean employees can be in the office, at home, or sat out enjoying the sunshine.

-- Easier roll-out.
 Employees and managers already know how to use Microsoft Teams so it doesn't feel like a whole new system.
-And you have the team structure created already.
+And you have the team structure created already if you're using Microsoft Entra ID (formerly known as Microsoft Azure Active Directory).
 So the roll-out becomes focused on using check-in templates and running reports.
 And you don't lose hours creating organisational structures that also need to be kept up to date.